brikis98/docker-osx-dev/README.md

 2. When `setup.sh` completes, it prints out instructions for one `source` command you have to run to pick up important environment variables in your current shell, so make sure not to skip that step!
+3. The script installs the `docker-osx-dev` script that you can use for file syncing, as described in the next section.

 # Usage